AnnikaCodes/ziglint/README.md

 ## Rules
 Here's a list of all the linting rules supported by `ziglint`.
 Remember, this software is still a work in progress!
 ## `max_line_length`
 This rule restricts the possible length of a line of source code.
 It will create a linting error if any line of Zig code is longer than the specified maximum.
+It defaults to 100 characters.
 ### `ziglint.json`
 ```json
 {